notadd/notadd-cli/README.md

 ## TODO

 - [ ] Supports simultaneous generation of proto files (for grpc)
-- [ ] Support webapck package release
+- [ x ] Support webapck package release

 ## @notadd/cli
 > a simple tool to generate graphql for @nestjs/graphql